ZygyGames/slate/source/index.html.md

 This endpoint is paginated, meaning only a maximum of `per` users are returned.
 By passing in `page`, you can select which group of users are returned.

+**Filterable Options**

+`last_sync` pass in a timestamp to return only the objects updated later than the requested date

-By passing `user_ids`, the endpoint will only return the included users.
+`user_ids`, the endpoint will only return the included users.

 > Example request